Tag domain controllers automatically in Defender for Endpoint using KQL, Logic App, and API

 Next up, we will use the first action.
 The first time you add an MDE action to a Logic App – you have to grant consent for Defender for Endpoint.
 Search for “Defender” in the action search and click on “Microsoft Defender”

 Select the action Advanced Hunting part of Microsoft Defender

 Now add the Advanced Hunting query directly in the query field.
 For the flow, only the machine ID result is required:

 DeviceNetworkEvents | where LocalPort == "88" | where LocalIPType contains "FourToSixMapping" | distinct DeviceId

 Use the control For Each – for running the action for each unique result part of the Advanced Hunting.
 The output used is based on the results.
-Create on Add an action for the next step.
+Create Add an action for the next step.

 Action: Tag Machine